contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Exclusion of ICMS from the PIS/COFINS base — RE 574.706 and the 2021 modulation.

-STF Theme 69 — set in the ruling of RE 574.706/PR on March 15, 2017 and modulated on May 13, 2021 — is probably the largest tax thesis in Brazil’s history.
-Known as the "Thesis of the Century", it held: “ICMS does not form part of the calculation base for the levy of PIS and COFINS” — because it is not the taxpayer’s revenue, but a mere transfer to the State.
+STF Theme 69 — set in the ruling of RE 574.706/PR on March 15, 2017 and modulated on May 13, 2021 — is probably the largest tax thesis in Brazil's history.
+Known as the "Thesis of the Century", it held: "ICMS does not form part of the calculation base for the levy of PIS and COFINS" — because it is not the taxpayer's revenue, but a mere transfer to the State.
 The modulation restricted retroactive effects to taxpayers that filed by 03.15.2017.
 Conservative estimates point to BRL 250-350 billion in refunds; broad estimates reach BRL 1 trillion.
-Although the thesis has been modulated for more than 7 years, opportunities are still ongoing — especially in the derived “offspring theses” (exclusion of ISS, exclusion of PIS/COFINS from its own base, exclusion of ICMS-ST).
+Although the thesis has been modulated for more than 7 years, opportunities are still ongoing — especially in the derived "offspring theses" (exclusion of ISS, exclusion of PIS/COFINS from its own base, exclusion of ICMS-ST) — and the window is now finite, because the Reform extinguishes PIS and Cofins in 2027.
+A complete technical analysis of the judgment, the modulation, the calculation, the offspring theses and the remaining opportunities follows below.

 01